top of page

 8. You Feel Stuck, Frozen, or Unable to Move Forward

-Stuckness doesn’t mean you’re broken.
-It means something in you doesn’t yet feel safe enough to move.
-In somatic parts work, we meet that stuck part with gentleness—not trying to fix it, but offering presence and permission until movement becomes possible.
+Stuckness doesn’t mean something is wrong with you.
+It means a part of you doesn’t yet feel safe enough to move.
+In Parts Work, we meet that part gently — not to fix it, but to offer presence and permission until movement becomes possible.

 Inner conflict isn’t something to push past.
 It’s something to be in relationship with.

-If this resonates, I offer a three-month coaching container designed for high-functioning, emotionally attuned individuals ready to work with complexity—not against it.
+If this resonates, I offer a three-month coaching container for high-functioning, emotionally attuned individuals who are ready to work with complexity — not against it.